-- Beatserver, a periodic task scheduler for django channels. - EventStream, a library to push data using Server-Sent Events (SSE) protocol. - DjangoChannelsRestFramework, a framework that providers DRF like consumers for channels. - ChannelsMultiplexer, a JsonConsumer Multiplexer for channels. - DjangoChannelsIRC, an interface server and matching generic consumers for IRC. - Apollo, a real-time polling application for corporate and academic environments. - DjangoChannelsJsonRpc, a wrapper for the JSON-RPC protocol.
+- Beatserver, a periodic task scheduler for Django Channels. - EventStream, a library to push data using the Server-Sent Events (SSE) protocol. - DjangoChannelsRestFramework, a framework that provides DRF-like consumers for Channels. - ChannelsMultiplexer, a JsonConsumer Multiplexer for Channels. - DjangoChannelsIRC, an interface server and matching generic consumers for IRC. - Apollo, a real-time polling application for corporate and academic environments. - DjangoChannelsJsonRpc, a wrapper for the JSON-RPC protocol.

-• channels-demultiplexer, a (de)multiplexer for AsyncJsonWebsocketConsumer consumers.
+- channels-demultiplexer, a (de)multiplexer for AsyncJsonWebsocketConsumer consumers. - channels_postgres, a Django Channels channel layer that uses PostgreSQL as its backing store.